bubl-ai/bubl-ai.github.io/_posts/2024-02-23-RAG-Roadbblocks-and-Evaluation-Strategies.md

 We aim for the input to be minimal and accurate, seeking dense information just enough to generate a high-quality output.
 The desired output from your system is to formulate an answer that thoroughly addresses the question asked, maintaining accuracy and relevance to the context.

 # RAG evaluation
+How can we improve the performance and what do we need to evaluate?

 Output Quality:

 - Context Adherence: To what extent does the output align with the syllabus?
-Objective is to avoid hallucination.
+Objective is to avoid hallucination, if this is low improve the quality of your data.

 - Completeness: Ensure key information is not omitted from the answer.
 Assess the comprehensiveness of the output.
+It is important to experiment with chunk size, add more relevant data to the vector store, or use a different embedding model.

 Retrieval Strategy:

 - Chunk Attribution: Aim for a high number of relevant chunks used, ensuring the response includes all pertinent chunks.
+Some ideas to tackle this are: tuning chunk size, change prompt for better utilization of chunks, or optimize vector store parameters.

 - Chunk Utilization: Evaluate intra-chunk utilization.
 Examine if the response uses all the relevant section of the context.
+If completeness is high try reducing chunk size as this is a sign that you are wasting tokens.
+If completeness is low this signals a quality issue so increase the chunk size and add data to vector store.